ProfBird/CS246-CourseMaterials/Labs/Lab1/Example-RequirementsDocumentForTitanPark.md

 Titan Park Interview Transcript

 **Mr. Smith (Interviewer):** "Good morning, Ms. Davis.
-Thank you for taking the time to speak with me today.
+Thank you for taking the time to meet with me today.
 I'm John Smith, a systems analyst, and I'm here to learn more about the Titan Park and explore how technology might be able to improve your operations."

 **Ms. Davis (park manager):** "Good morning, Mr. Smith.
 It's a pleasure to meet you.
 Thank you for coming.
 Please, have a seat.
 I'm always happy to discuss ways to improve our work at Titan Park."

-**Mr. Smith:** "To begin, could you tell me a little about the Friends of Titan Park & Mt.
-Pisgah and its mission?"
+**Mr. Smith:** "To begin, could you tell me a little about Titan Park and its mission?"

 **Ms. Davis:** "Certainly.
-We're a non-profit organization dedicated to protecting and enhancing the native ecosystems in the Mt.
-Pisgah area.
+We're a non-profit organization dedicated to protecting and enhancing the native ecosystems in the park and the surrounding area.
 Our mission is to conserve the area's botanical, fish, wildlife, and recreational values.
 We achieve this through a variety of means, including fundraising, mobilizing volunteers, and conducting restoration projects."

 **Mr. Smith:** "Can you describe your current operations in more detail?"